-have earned an associate degree or diploma in nursing from an accredited nursing program at a regionally-accredited institution.
+have earned an associate degree or diploma in nursing from New York State (NYSED) approved program, or a program with specialty accreditation, or regionally accredited college.

 Bachelor of Science in Nursing Degree Requirements

 The Bachelor of Science in nursing requires a total of 121 credits including 61 in general education and 60 in nursing.